What Is Lead Scoring?

 Lead scoring is a methodology for ranking prospects based on their perceived value to the organization, using a combination of demographic, firmographic, behavioral, and engagement data to prioritize sales outreach.

 Enriched data dramatically improves lead scoring accuracy.
-Without enrichment, scoring models rely on limited form-fill data.
-With enrichment, models can incorporate company revenue, employee count, technology stack, and other firmographic data that strongly correlate with purchase likelihood.
+Without enrichment, scoring models rely on limited form-fill data - typically just name, email, and company name.
+With enrichment, models can incorporate company revenue, employee count, technology stack, industry classification, and other firmographic data that strongly correlate with purchase likelihood.
+Studies show that enriched lead scoring models predict conversion 2-3x more accurately than models based on form data alone.

 AI-powered enrichment platforms like Enrichabl enable more sophisticated lead scoring by appending data points that traditional forms cannot capture.
-Custom AI enrichment columns can research prospects' recent news, funding status, technology usage, and hiring patterns - all valuable signals for lead qualification.
+Custom AI enrichment columns can research prospects' recent funding rounds, hiring velocity, technology changes, leadership transitions, and industry trends - all signals that indicate whether a company is in a buying mode.
+This contextual intelligence transforms lead scoring from a static attribute-matching exercise into a dynamic assessment of purchase probability.

 Related Terms